-Diversity is a top-down effort.
+Diversity and inclusion best practices in the workplace is a top-down effort.
 The only way diversity and inclusion initiatives can move the needle is to get company-wide buy-in.
 Here's what to keep in mind:

 Find executive sponsors

 An executive sponsor is your champion when getting leadership buy-in.
-Not only can they be a mentor in planning and leadership, they will also help advocate for budget where needed.
+Not only can they be a mentor in planning and leadership, but they will also help advocate for the budget where needed.